-This pattern is being kept under regular review, so please check our Calendar page of services and events and also our Home>News page, where our Church Wardens are providing weekly updates about our provision of services - most recently No. 25, for the week beginning the Second Sunday of Easter, 11 April.
+This pattern is being kept under regular review, so please check our Calendar page of services and events and also our Home>News page, where our Church Wardens are providing weekly updates about our provision of services - most recently No. 35, for the week beginning on 20 June, the Third Sunday after Trinity.

 Click on the “+” signs for more information about each item.

 Mid week services in church cancelled during the coronavirus pandemic (but see above for our weekly Wednesday morning online services).
 Watch out for new announcements.